harveler/film-suggestions/README.md

 # Film Suggestions

 A random movie generator so that you never have to stare into a wall on Friday night not being able to decide what to watch.
 I used an external API to get data from Imdb.
 The API was created by the Movie Database (TMDb).
-I also implemeted the TMDbLib library for C# that utilizes this API and builds on top off it.
+I also implemeted the TMDbLib library for C# that utilizes this API and builds on top of it.

 ### Getting Started
 Download the project locally using the command below.